JohnathanMarkSmith/savenames/README.md

 SaveNames is a example Spring, HSQLDB, Maven Project that will show you how to use JavaConfig in Springs and How to access a HSQLDB from the web.

+In this project I show you how to use Spring MVN with a Service Layer and a Database Layer.
+It will also show you how to setup and HSQLDB in memory and load data at startup of your project.

 ### DOWNLOAD AND RUN PROJECT

 To Download and run the project you need to do the following commands: